dnbaker/bioseq/README.md

 one-hot encoding uses seq-first ordering (not batch-first).
 It does not support `batch_first`.

 Both of these are ~30x as fast as using bytes.translate + np.frombuffer + np.vstack + `torch.from_numpy`.

+## Dependencies

+pybind11 v2.7 is required, in order to support bytearray numpy is required pytorch (as torch) is also required

+Besides these, there are some python-only dependencies which setup.py should download for you.